-We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
-But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
-Bustle has enlisted Vanessa Marin, a sex therapist, to help us out with the details.
-No gender, sexual orientation, or question is off limits, and all questions remain anonymous.
-Now, onto today’s topic: how to kiss someone well.
-Even if you're already pretty great at it, there's probably something more you can learn.
+You're probably always hearing that you could be having better sex, a better orgasm, or a better relationship.
+But how often do your hear the nitty-gritty of how you can actually better understand your deepest desires and most embarrassing questions, such as how to kiss someone well?
+Bustle asked Vanessa Marin, a licensed sex psychotherapist, to help us out with the details.

 Take Your Time

 Arguably the best tip I could give you is to go slow and ease your way into every kiss.
 If you’re feeling anxious about your kissing abilities, that anxiety is likely spurring you into rushing your way through it.
 But no one likes kissing someone who is hyperactive and all over the place.

 The best kisses are the ones that are relaxed and sensual!
 So if you feel yourself pecking away, remember to go nice and slow until you feel yourself start to settle down and get into the groove.

 One of the most basic ways that people mess up kissing is by going to extremes with the amount of pressure they use.
 Some people are way too forceful with their kisses, and wind up bumping teeth, pushing their partner backwards, or coming off as aggressive.
 Other people are shy and timid, and their kisses end up feeling lifeless.

 Think about handshakes: it feels strange when someone squeezes your hand way too tightly, and kinda creepy when you get a limp handshake.
 You have to use some pressure but not too much, and land somewhere in the middle.